mjvar/intro-to-interactive-media/finalProject/README.md

 I also made a mat for the instrument to show the user what instruments there are and how to get different sounds out of them.
 Each "zone" in the mat has a specific musical loop associated with it, so you can play around with different loops from each instrument.

+Instead of hitting a "scan" button, the servo just constantly moves so that the user can rearrange loops in real time.
+I think this is a lot more fun and interactive than the original idea, since it you actually have to move objects to the beat to get the arrangement you want.

+The audio visualizations are 4 radial FFTs synced to each different audio track.
+I timed it so that the canvas would clear after every 4-bar loop, which is a nice visual indicator of when you can rearrange things.

 <img src="mat-full.png" width="600px">

 Schematic: